Dwight Duncan: Retirement from provincial politics

-Despite media speculation pegging him as the frontrunner in the 2013 Liberal leadership election, Duncan decided not to run to succeed Dalton McGuinty as Liberal leader and Premier and announced that he will leave politics entirely.
+Despite media speculation pegging him as the frontrunner in the 2013 Liberal leadership election, Duncan decided not to run to succeed Dalton McGuinty as Liberal leader and Premier and announced that he would leave politics entirely.
 He resigned from the legislature effective 14 February 2013 in order to accept a job as a Senior Strategic Advisor at McMillan LLP, a Bay Street law firm.

 On 1 January 2016, Duncan was appointed to be the interim chair of the Board of the Windsor-Detroit Bridge Authority (Gordie Howe International Bridge).
 On 14 December 2016, he was appointed to a five-year term as the Board's permanent chair.
 In 2025, Duncan was appointed as the Chancellor of the University of Windsor.

 Federal politics

 Duncan supported Paul Martin's bid to succeed Jean Chrétien as leader of the Liberal Party of Canada during the 1990s and early 2000s.
 He acted as Ontario co-chair of Michael Ignatieff's bid to become leader of the federal party in 2006.
-Duncan supported Justin Trudeau's candidacy for the leadership of the Liberal Party of Canada, and in December 2012 he announced he was considering running in the 42nd Canadian federal election, currently scheduled for October 2015.
-In the end Duncan did not run.
+Duncan supported Justin Trudeau's candidacy for the leadership of the Liberal Party of Canada.
+He endorsed Mark Carney in the 2025 Liberal Party of Canada leadership election.